List of Dyson products

-Dyson is a Singapore-based company and manufacturer of bagless vacuum cleaners (using cyclonic separation and brushless electric motors), heatless hand dryers, bladeless fans/heaters, and robotic vacuum cleaners.
+Dyson is a British-Singaporean company which manufactures bagless vacuum cleaners (using cyclonic separation and brushless electric motors), heatless hand dryers, bladeless fans/heaters, and robotic vacuum cleaners.

-Technologies
+Technology

 Dyson has developed various basic technologies for use in their products, including designing and manufacturing its own specialized motors.

 Dyson Digital Motor

 The electric motor marketed as the Dyson Digital Motor (DDM) is a direct current motor, operating on the switched reluctance principle.
 These brushless motors rotate at up to 110,000 rpm.
 The motor used a two-pole brushless rotor with a digital controller.
 Dyson said its efficiency was 84%, which was less than the 96% efficiency that is achieved in some brushless designs.
 In order to deal with the high speed and centrifugal forces, the impeller is made of carbon fibre reinforced polymer; the shaft is steel.

 The first mass-produced version was named "X020" and used in the Airblade hand dryer; the later DDM "V2" was used for Dyson handheld vacuum cleaners.
 Dyson has continued to develop its proprietary motor designs for various products, improving efficiency for increased battery life, and reducing acoustic noise, resulting in a "V8" version (for cordless vacuums) and a "V9" version (for a hair dryer), as of 2020.